pbv/targeted-quickcheck/README.md

 # Targeted-QuickCheck

-Target generators for QuickCheck, based on the ISSTA'17 paper "Targeted Property-Based Testing" by Andreas Löscher and Konstantino Sogonas.
+Targeted generators for QuickCheck, based on the ISSTA'17 paper "Targeted Property-Based Testing" by Andreas Löscher and Konstantino Sogonas.